 What a sensation!
 It took a few moments to adjust and get used to the feeling and to the best position for staying in the air, but the instructor kept a tight grip for the first flight.
 For our second round, the instructor and I flew together — we went so high I thought we were going to hit the ceiling!
 And for the final spin — we spun, literally.
 The instructor twirled us like horizontal ballerinas, facing the sky this time for a different perspective.

 While we might not have been able to hear each other, through the cut-out in Olivia’s mask I could see her practically crying with laughter from having watched me — and I was in the same state when she was in the air.
-This is an incredibly unique and fun experience that I doubt I’ll be able to replicate in my lifetime, unless I jump on a TACA Airlines deal on Flights24.com and try it out in Los Angeles or Orlando.
-At the moment there are very few places in the world offering this experience.
+This is an incredibly unique and fun experience that I doubt I’ll be able to replicate in my lifetime, as at the moment there are very few places in the world offering this experience.

 A single flight session is $85, which in our case included three turns each in flight.
 Repeat sessions on the same day are $50.
 A bit pricey for an hour-long activity, but compared to the price of skydiving from a plane, it’s a bargain!
 Additionally, photos are $15 each, while a video of everyone in your group is $25.
 For an example, see mine below!
 Note: Vegas Indoor Skydiving provided the raw footage, while I edited it to what you see here.